 Nisargadatta, I Am That

-Fire blazing, cups of Chamomile, chilled Chardonnay; stillness fills the room, only the sound of a crackling log, the flickering flame.
+Fire blazing, cups of Chamomile, chilled Chardonnay; stillness fills the room, only the sound of a crackling log and its flickering flame.
 Chan adds two more logs, then settles into his spot behind Ning, she leans back against him.
 Miyako is curled against Nikko,

 Janah, “Time to liniment up I see, looking at some of the red spots on Chris’ feet.”

 We spend the next hour massaging Susan, Chris and Lacy’s feet.
 The children want outside, it’s fun exploring in the dark.
-Chan and Ning watch from the porch, it’s mysterious, night nature sounds, moon over the lake, a nocturnal adventure for city kids.
+Chan and Ning watch from the porch, it’s mysterious, night nature sounds, moon over the lake, brief falling stars as a meteor disintegrates in the atmosphere, a nocturnal adventure for city kids.
 Then time for bed.